 This team, led by Meryl Harrison, covered thousands of miles of Zimbabwe’s roads as they tried to save the country’s animals from prolonged abuse.
 Many properties were guarded by thuggish gangs whose mood was unpredictable and easily inflamed, and levels of police protection varied from district to district.
 There might be one sergeant available, perhaps a riot squad, or nobody.
 It was all a question of negotiation and trust, with just one small ZNSPCA truck for transport.

 “I always used to go to the nearest police station to let them know that we would be in the area and that we would be visiting X, Y, Z farms so that even if they didn’t give us an escort they were aware that we would be there.”

 “The guys used to laugh, the inspectors, because at almost every police station we went to a senior policeman would say to me: ‘I remember you.
-You’re very cheeky.'”
+You’re very cheeky.”

-How much fear had she felt?
+How much fear had she felt, I ask?

 “Nervous in advance.
 More so.
 We really didn’t know what was going to be … especially driving up to the gate of the farm … there would be a picture of Mugabe, flags fluttering and a crowd at the gate.
 You just didn’t know what the reaction was going to be like.
 So, I think those were the worst ones – as we approached.”

 “Oh yeah.
 That lasted for a couple of years.
 Now the same thing has happened to me again.
 We had the most terrible case of some horses at the University of Zimbabwe just before I left that were axed … It got really unpleasant.
 It is fatal once you start thinking about it.
 The same thing is happening to me again.”

 I ask why journalists have so little footage of the work she did on the farms:

 “They wanted to follow me on to the farms to film me.
 I said: ‘Absolutely not.
 It is the quickest way for me to be turned away if we have got cameras rolling.'”